 Set Up Your Home Security System

 One of the things you need for a new house is a home security system that you can trust to help protect your family and your property.
 At ADT, we specialize in customizing a home security system that meets the safety needs of your family.
-Whether that's helping you pick out a smoke detector and carbon monoxide detector that can connect directly to your smart device or helping you set up a security camera system, we're here to help!
+Whether that's helping you pick out a smoke detector and smart thermostat that connect directly to your smart device or helping you set up a security camera system, we're here to help!
+Make your new home a smart home!

 Test Your Smoke Detectors